INNA LAZAREVA JOURNALIST AND ANALYST

 Inna Lazareva

-In 2019, she published a months-long investigation, exposing the brutal practice of 'breast ironing' taking place in the UK.
+She is best known for her in-depth investigation exposing the brutal practice of 'breast ironing' taking place in the UK.
 Her reports for The Guardian led to the issue being debated in UK parliament, more victims coming forward and the Crown Prosecution Service changing its legal guidelines, adding a punishment of up to ten years in prison for perpetrators of the crime.

-International Women's Media Foundation (IWMF).
+Inna was twice selected for a reporting fellowship with the International Women's Media Foundation (IWMF).
+In 2020, she was nominated for the Orwell Prize: Exposing Britain's Social Evils.
 In 2019, she was a finalist for International Journalist of the Year by One World Media, as well as for a Children in Conflict Reporting Award for her work in northern Uganda.
 She was also long-listed in the 2019 Private Eye Paul Foot Award for Investigative Journalism.

 She speaks five languages and has an MSc in International Public Policy from University College London.